shivam-s16/Covid_Third_Wave_Forecasting/README.md

 - Identify interesting patterns and possible reasons helping Covid-19 spread with basic as well as advanced charts

 Abstract:This notebook is devoted to predicting the COVID-19 spread dynamics in the world using neural networks of different structures.
-We will see how to make predictions based on linear regression, back propagation and long short-term memory neural networks , autoregressive integrated moving average and
+We will see how to make predictions based on linear regression, back propagation, long short-term memory neural networks(LSTM) , autoregressive integrated moving average(ARIMA) and prophet.

 >Steps or Stages:
 >It consists of four stages: